 Research

-I also conduct computational research using high-performance computing (HPC) to analyze large-scale datasets such as genomics, EHR, and spectroscopy data.
+I also conduct computational research using high-performance computing (HPC) to analyze large-scale datasets across diverse biomedical data modalities, including clinical EHR data and multi-omic datasets.

 You can explore these projects in more detail on my Projects Page.